-Wine is one of the most important aspects of your dining experience, too many as important as the meal itself.
+Wine is one of the most important aspects of your dining and catered chalet experience, too many as important as the meal itself.
 A day skiing the pistes should be rewarded with a great time at the dinner table and while we are proud of our excellent house wines, we know some clients will be after a little more.

 Having worked as Head Sommelier for 2 star restaurants in Australia, Ben has been fortunate enough to rub shoulders with some of the very best in the business, from viticulturists to winemakers both as a buyer and in their vineyards and wineries, it's something we at Atlas Ski Co are not prepared to leave as an after thought.